AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Get Total Count of Hybrid Client Secrets`

-Return total number of Secrets in a Hybrid Client.
-The value
-            will be set in the Total-Count header.
+Return total number of secrets in a hybrid client.
+The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return  any objects in the body.

 ### Request